BBH, YHA, BASE or NOMADS: What is the Best Hostel Network?

 Hostel Network Size in New Zealand:

-YHA: The worldwide giant of the youth hostel industry has 40 locations in New Zealand.
+YHA: The worldwide giant chain of the youth hostel industry has 40 locations in New Zealand.

 Base: Incredibly popular in Australia, Base is slowly growing in New Zealand with now 10 locations nationwide.